Jyotirmoy-Goswami/pseudo-spectral-crash-course/README.md

-Fluid teaching
+Solving PDEs by Pseudo Spectral Method
 ===============================================
 A repository of teaching numerical algorithms for solving fluid equations.
+The lectures slides can be found [here](PseudoSpectralTeachingSlides.pdf).

 Instructor: [Dr. Rupak Mukherjee](https://github.com/RupakMukherjee)